pinnacle-comp/lua-reference/classes/pinnacle.process.Child.md

 `pid`: <code>integer</code>

+The pid of the spawned command.

 ### stdin <Badge type="danger" text="nullable" />

 `stdin?`: <code><a href="/lua-reference/classes/pinnacle.process.ChildStdin">pinnacle.process.ChildStdin</a></code>

+This process's standard input, if any.

 ### stdout <Badge type="danger" text="nullable" />

 `stdout?`: <code><a href="/lua-reference/classes/pinnacle.process.ChildStdout">pinnacle.process.ChildStdout</a></code>

+This process's standard output, if any.

 ### stderr <Badge type="danger" text="nullable" />

 `stderr?`: <code><a href="/lua-reference/classes/pinnacle.process.ChildStderr">pinnacle.process.ChildStderr</a></code>

+This process's standard error, if any.

 ## Functions